amaendle/Phaser-Piano/README.md

-# Ting Ting
+# Phaser MultiTouchPiano
-An 88 keys piano (with keyboard and mouse support) built with Phasor.js
+An 88 keys piano (with keyboard, touch and mouse support) built with Phasor.js

+If you have trouble with multi touch in Windows 11 please deactivade the 3/4-finger touch gestures [as described here](https://learn.microsoft.com/de-de/troubleshoot/windows/win32/finger3or4-touch-interaction-no-longer-works).

 ![piano](assets/img/ting_ting.png)
 #### Instruction: